awsdocs/aws-doc-sdk-examples/basics_scenarios/kms_scenario/SPECIFICATION.md

-# AWS Key Management Service Scenario Specification
+# AWS Key Management Service Basics Scenario Specification

 ## Overview
-This SDK getting started scenario demonstrates how to interact with AWS Key Management Service (AWS KMS) using the AWS SDK.
+This SDK Basics scenario demonstrates how to interact with AWS Key Management Service (AWS KMS) using the AWS SDK.
 It demonstrates various tasks such as creating AWS KMS Keys, encrypting data, digitally signing data, creating aliases, tagging keys, and so on.
 Finally this scenario demonstrates how to clean up resources.
 Its purpose is to demonstrate how to get up and running with AWS KMS and the AWS SDK.

 ## Resources and User Input
-The only required resource for this SDK getting started scenario is the grantee principal.
+The only required resource for this SDK Basics scenario is the grantee principal.
 The `GranteePrincipal` is the AWS Identity and Access Management (IAM) entity (user, role, or service) that is granted permission to perform specific actions.

 ## Hello AWS KSM
 This program is intended for users not familiar with the AWS KSM SDK to easily get up and running.
 The logic is to show use of `KmsClient.listKeysPaginator()`.